zrythm/zrythm/CONTRIBUTING.md

 ## Submitting Patches
 Please use [Redmine](https://redmine.zrythm.org/projects/zrythm/issues)

-# Profiling
-Use the `enable profiling` option when running meson, then build and run the program normally.
-The program must end gracefully (ie, not Ctrl-C).
-When the program ends, run

-    gprof build/src/zrythm > results

-and check the results file for the profiling results.

-# Translating
+# Translating Zrythm
 Zrythm is translated on Weblate:
 <https://hosted.weblate.org/engage/zrythm/?utm_source=widget>

 Alternatively, you can edit the PO files directly and submit a patch.

-# Testing
+# Testing and Feedback
-Test Zrythm and report bugs, ideas and suggestions on the issue tracker.
+Test Zrythm and report bugs, ideas, feedback and suggestions on the issue tracker.

 # Troubleshooting
 TODO